-- 1. Describe the external and internal anatomy of specific fish species with reference to the visual signs of poor health. - 2.
-Explain the functions of the major organs of specific fish species with reference to their physiological role. - 3.
-Describe the normal and abnormal behaviour of specific fish species with reference to their tolerance limits. - 4.
-Describe the feeding behaviour for specific fish species with reference to their metabolism.
+- 1. Apply fish taxonomy, meristics and morphometrics in different settings. - 2.
+Describe the external and internal anatomy of specific fish species with reference to the visual signs of poor health. - 3.
+Dissect fish specimen to observe various features and record observations. - 4.
+Evaluate the functions of the major organs of specific fish species with reference to their physiological role.